 We’ll also gather documents and other physical evidence.
 This can be photographs of the vehicle, the scene of the incident, and any damage caused.
 Furthermore, we can track down surveillance video and other camera footage of the event; this can be used both when advocating against insurers and in court.
 Additionally, sometimes an collision is caused by faulty maintenance or a malfunction with a part.
 These cases require us to track down maintenance records and other reports.
 We know where to look, and have experience tracking this evidence down for our clients.

 Furthermore, sometimes you will need an expert witness.
 This could be a medical expert who can testify to your injuries and how they will impact your life.
 It could also be an expert tasked with calculating the different ways the collision has cost you money.
 These witnesses can be the difference between winning and losing.
-Our team of experienced legal professionals have worked with experts across Pennsylvania, and the country, to support our clients.
+Our team of experienced legal professionals has worked with experts across Pennsylvania and the country to support our clients.
 We know how to do it effectively and efficiently.

 An Attorney Can Represent You in Court and During Negotiations

 You should never have to go up against the powerful entities (organizations, insurers, and sometimes the government) who stand in your way after a coach incident alone.
-Sometimes, these parties will argue that you are at fault, even when you weren’t.
+Sometimes, insurers or employers will attempt tactics similar to those seen in workers’ compensation disputes by arguing that you’re at fault, even when you aren’t.
 It’s one of the oldest tricks in the book.
-Furthermore, sometimes there are unique challenges to recovery, for example when a school bus is involved.
+Furthermore, sometimes there are unique challenges to recovery, for example, when a school bus is involved.
 An experienced firm can aggressively represent your interests.

 How Long Does a Bus Accident Case Usually Take?

 This, unfortunately, depends.
 Our legal professionals will always work to make sure your case gets resolved as quickly as possible.
-We know that after an collision, you often need the money owed to you to move forward.
+We know that after a collision, you often need the money owed to you to move forward.
 That’s why we’ll do our best to resolve your claim through early negotiations or a demand letter.
-Sometimes, when we present your demand up front and can explain why you’re entitled to compensation in an informal way, we can get fast results.
+Sometimes, when we present your demand up front and can explain why you’re entitled to compensation informally, we can get fast results.
 In those cases, we can resolve your case within a few weeks to a few months.

-If we have to take to proceed to formal court proceedings, things may take longer.
-Litigation speed is of course impacted by the court’s schedule, and we can only control so much.
-But we’ll never letter our opponents drag their feet.
-That being said, litigating in court can take up to a year, and maybe more.
+If we have to proceed to formal court proceedings, things may take longer.
+The speed of litigation often varies with court schedules, especially in cases involving severe injuries from motorcycle accidents, though we aim to streamline the process whenever possible.
+But we’ll never let our opponents drag their feet.
+That said, litigating in court can take up to a year, possibly more.

 How Much Compensation Can You Get After a Bus Accident?